lasyapan/Third_Eye/README.md

 ![image](https://user-images.githubusercontent.com/62711442/156880427-f405e99a-ceaf-44ef-a740-b3499f905b86.png)

 - Four sensors monitor heart rate, air quality, temperature and current location.
-- The device uses the SIM900 GSM Module to send SMS alerts in case of any of the readings indicating a potential crisis.
+- The device uses the SIM900 GSM Module to send SMS alerts in case of any of the readings indicate a potential crisis (by passing a threshhold value).
 - It also sends a request to the website with the sensor data.
-- The website then stores the data, and you can look at the new values once refreshed.
+- The website then stores the data, and you can look at the new values once refreshed as its updated.

 ![gif (2)](https://user-images.githubusercontent.com/62711442/156880545-ae12d377-9c7c-4833-b649-35f74c2bc38b.gif)